Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/ubuntu/index.rst

    *
 ..
 Note::
-   The jack port on the NitroPad T480s is not working automatically you can install the `pavucontrol` program.
-Under Output Devices, you can select the headphones you've inserted manually.
+   The audio (jack) port on the NitroPad T480s is not working automatically.
+To select a connected headphone manually, install the program `pavucontrol` and select the connected headphone under Output Devices.

 Verification of Sealed Hardware
 -------------------------------